“What types of milkweed should I plant in my garden?”

 - Life Cycle: Perennial

-- Approximate Mature Size: 145 to 90 centimeters; occasionally up to 3 meters
+- Approximate Mature Size: 1.5 to 3 feet; occasionally up to 6 feet

 - Bloom Time: May to September

 As the name suggests, Showy Milkweed features flashy pink and white umbels or clusters of small flowers.
 The flowers are fragrant, and individual flowers look a bit like crowns.
-In ideal conditions, Showy Milkweed may grow as tall as 3 meters!
+In ideal conditions, Showy Milkweed may grow as tall as 6 feet!

 Like other milkweeds, Showy Milkweed attracts native insects and Monarch Butterflies to your yard or garden.
 Monarchs will visit the flowers for nectar and lay eggs on the plants, which are host plants for the Monarch caterpillars.
 It will also attract beautiful Queen and Viceroy butterflies to your property!